geotools/geotools/docs/user/unsupported/geometry/build.rst

   PrimitiveFactory primF = cont.getComponentInstanceOfType( PrimitiveFactory.class );
   GeometryFactory geomF = cont.getComponentInstanceOfType( GeometryFactory.class );

-Here we simply asked the container to give us the factories of the different types we would need.
+Here we asked the container to give us the factories of the different types we would need.

 Creating a Point
 ^^^^^^^^^^^^^^^^